 - Small group or 1:1 targeted intervention programmes are delivered to pupils to improve reading, writing and maths skills.

-- Use of support materials and resources such as Numicon.
+- Use of support materials and resources such as Numicon or other concrete apparatus.

 - Provision of table top resources to promote independence and ensure that learning is multi-sensory and practical.